 15) Tara Parker-Pope

-She is an American author of general audience books on health and personal wellness.
-She wrote the “Well” blog for the New York Times, and before joining the Times, she wrote for the Wall Street Journal.
-Her writing style is combines personal observation with scientific research.
+Tara Parker-Pope is an American author of general audience books on health and personal wellness.
+She wrote the “Well” blog for the New York Times, and before joining the Times.
+Moreover, she wrote for the Wall Street Journal.
+Her writing style combines personal observation with scientific research.

 The above 15 individuals have, throughout their careers, attempted to make healthcare policies more easily accessible and understandable.
-They have spent their careers in the healthcare and journalism industry, combining both fields so that everyone around the world can understand what only professionals could previously understand.
-Their thought leadership has given them multiple avenues to reach their target audiences and help them understand all the inner workings of the complicated and complex medical and healthcare industry.
+They have spent their careers in the healthcare and journalism industry, combining both fields so that everyone around the world can understand the complex world of healthcare.
+Their thought leadership has given them multiple avenues to reach their target audiences.
+Through these avenues, these thought leaders can help people understand all the inner workings of the complicated and complex medical and healthcare industry.

 With these experts in the market now, transparency has increased, giving people a chance to see where their money is going and helping us to understand all the advancements in technology for medical and healthcare.